christophjurczyk/ATmega64M1-Development-Board/README.md

 ### Logic Level
 You can run the controller with 5V or 3.3V.
 You can configure this via the jumper JP4 next to the DC-Jack.

+## Stuff you'll need to buy, mount and reflow:
+[billofmaterials.md)